jweisbaum/weather-and-gis-docker/README.md

 os.system('convert ascat.jpg -transparent white ascat_transparent.jpg')
 ```

-# Where to go for more:
+# Where to go for help:
 - https://docker-curriculum.com/ Has a good get started guide for Docker.
 - Consult the documentation for the various tools on the image.

+# System Requirements:
+- Docker Desktop
+- A beefy machine (containers run about 4 gb)